 7.4.1 Overview

 The API used by the 5GMS Application Provider at reference point M1 to instantiate and manipulate Content Preparation Templates associated with a particular downlink or uplink media streaming Provisioning Session in the 5GMS AF is specified in clause 8.5 of TS 26.510 [56].
-Content Preparation Templates are used to specify manipulations applied by a 5GMS AS to downlink media resources ingested at reference point M2d for distribution at interface M4d, or to uplink media resources contributed at reference point M4u for egest at interface M2u.
+Content Preparation Templates are used to specify manipulations applied by a 5GMS AS to downlink media resources ingested at reference point M2d or M10d for distribution at reference point M4d, or to uplink media resources contributed at reference point M4u or M10u for egest at reference point M2u.
 The Content Preparation Templates Provisioning API is used to provision a Content Preparation Template within the scope of a Provisioning Session that can subsequently be referenced from a Content Hosting Configuration.

 ===== Content Hosting Provisioning API =====